apocalypticartcollective/eft/listen.md

 ## Where to Listen (and read)

-You can read each chapter as it becomes available here on this site or on Substack, where the audio is hosted.
-You may choose where to listen.
-Echo Future Truth audio will be released chapter by chapter on a weekly basis starting late 2025.
+You can both read and listen to each chapter as it becomes available here on this site.
+Chapters will be read by the author and released on a weekly basis starting during the holidays, 2025.
 Some chapters are short!
 Some are longer!
-Listen on Substack or via your favorite podcast player.

-If you prefer a good binge to weekly short episodes, note: the novel contains three separate-but-connected stories, *Abrasion*, *Isolation*, and *Resistance*, each of which has between 7-9 chapters.
-So each book will drop over a couple months.
-To listen to all the episodes for a given book, mark your calendar and hit up one of the sources listed below to listen all at once.
+If you prefer a good binge to weekly short episodes, simply mark your calendar and hit up one of the sources listed below to listen all at once.

 ## Substack for email delivery and to listen